saurabhSiddhu/code_practice/src/solutions/coin-change-ii/README.md

 // Edge Case 1: Zero amount
 Input: { amount: 0, coins: [1,2,5] }
 Output: 1
-Explanation: One way to make amount 0 (using no coins)
+Explanation: One way to make amount 0 (empty combination - use no coins)

 // Edge Case 2: No coins
 Input: { amount: 5, coins: [] }
 Output: 0
-Explanation: Cannot make any amount with no coins
+Explanation: Cannot form any combination with no coins available
 ```

 ### Performance Test Cases